tianhaoz95/time_since/NOTE.md

 Your task is to create a background job that runs every hour to check if any items have a repeat time with 20% or less remaining, and compose a notification with all the approaching items and send the notification to the user through app notification.

 Your task is to change the "Repeat" button in the management screen to be a icon button with schedule or calendar icon.
-The rest of the button including the border and fill color should remain the same.

-Your task is to change the "Edit" button in the management screen to be a icon button with edit icon.
-The rest of the button including the border and fill color should remain the same.
+The rest of the button including the border and fill color should remain the same. orange border and white fill color.